-The key to the ultimate success of the next authorization bill is addressing the shortfall in the Highway Trust Fund.
-With a state-of-good-repair backlog of \$100 billion and growing, sufficient support from all levels of government remains an obstacle to progress.
-The primary funding goals of our plan are to erase the infrastructure deficit, rebuild and expand our public transportation systems to best meet the needs of today's commuting public, and enhance our nation's economic competitiveness.
+The key to the ultimate success of the next authorization bill is addressing the shortfall in the Highway Trust Fund and increasing public transportation investment.
+With a state-of-good-repair backlog of \$100 billion and growing, insufficient support from all levels of government remains an obstacle to progress.
+The primary funding goals of our plan are to erase the infrastructure deficit, rebuild and expand our public transportation systems to best meet the needs of today's commuting public and future demands, and enhance our nation's economic competitiveness.